Handel-C

-Handel-C is a high-level programming language which targets low-level hardware, most commonly used in the programming of FPGAs.
-It is a rich subset of C, with non-standard extensions to control hardware instantiation with an emphasis on parallelism.
+Handel-C is a high-level hardware description language aimed at low-level hardware and is most commonly used in programming FPGAs.
 Handel-C is to hardware design what the first high-level programming languages were to programming CPUs.
+It is a turing-complete rich subset of the C programming language, with an emphasis on parallel computing.

-Unlike many other design languages that target a specific architecture Handel-C can be compiled to a number of design languages and then synthesised to the corresponding hardware.
+Unlike many other hardware design languages (HDL) that target a specific computer architecture Handel-C can be compiled to a number of HDLs and then synthesised to the corresponding hardware.
 This frees developers to concentrate on the programming task at hand rather than the idiosyncrasies of a specific design language and architecture.

 Additional features

-The subset of C includes all common C language features necessary to describe complex algorithms.
+Handel-C's subset of C includes all common C language features necessary to describe complex algorithms.
 Like many embedded C compilers, floating point data types were omitted.
 Floating point arithmetic is supported through external libraries that are very efficient.

 Parallel programs

-In order to facilitate a way to describe parallel behavior some of the CSP keywords are used, along with the general file structure of Occam.
+In order to facilitate a way to describe parallel behavior some of the communicating sequential processes (CSP) keywords are used, along with the general file structure of the Occam programming language.